Thursday, April 18, 2013

 A better wording for the amendment would be:

-The right to marry or to personal consortium shall not be abridged or denied by the United States or any state on account of sex, gender, sexual orientation, ancestry, consanguinity, or number of participants.
+The right to marry or to personal consortium shall not be abridged or denied by the United States or any state on account of sex, gender, sexual orientation, race, ethnicity, ancestry, consanguinity, affinity, or number of participants.

 Haven’t we progressed to this point?
 Why prevent consenting adults from loving each other?